The Helping Foundation

 Financial Management

-This financial structure suggests the foundation balances current grant-making with long-term sustainability, maintaining a significant endowment to ensure ongoing support for the Orthodox Jewish community.
+The foundation is structured as an endowment trust with substantial investment assets generating the majority of its income.
+The foundation balances current grant-making with long-term sustainability, maintaining a significant endowment to ensure ongoing support for the Orthodox Jewish community.
+The majority of income is derived from investment returns rather than ongoing fundraising.

 How to Apply to The Helping Foundation